 SL: Although it might be hard to choose from the many that you’ve taken, do you have a favorite picture?
 For what reason?

 AN: Oh man that is so hard!
-I think I might have to say a series I worked on the summer after my freshman year of college called, “Windblown.”
-It was a response to a photograph I found of myself from when I was nine.
+I think I might have to say a series I worked on the summer after my freshman year of college, called “Windblown.”
+It was a response to a photograph I found of myself from when I was 9.

 My dad took it in a U-Haul as we were driving cross country after selling our house.
 I was so terrified of being ripped from everything I had known and I just remember my dad rolling down all the windows and my hair catching the wind and laughing.